bufbuild/docs.buf.build/docs/configuration/v1beta1/lint-rules.md

 These enforce additional constraints that users may want to apply to their Protobuf schema.

-We will  add `STRICT` lint category in the near future.
+We will  add a `STRICT` lint category in the near future.
 All user-requested rules will go in a special category `OTHER`.

 ### `MINIMAL`